s-patompong/Dss_splittype/README.md

 # Dss_splittype

-1. Run `cp config.php.dist config.php` and change content inside config.php to be your environment's settings.
+1. Run `cp config.php.example config.php` and change content inside config.php to be your environment's settings.

 For example
 ```php